Edita-L/Project2EL/README.md

 *The site is designed for people looking to test their knowledge of basic Spanish Nouns.

 **Users:**
-* As a user, I'd like to easily see what the page is about on loading it initially.
+* As a user, I'd like to easily see what the page is about on loading it initially;
 * As a user, I'd like to see variety of questions listed in an uncluttered and easily readable way;
 * As a user, being a beginner, I would like to have options of answers, which would help me to juggle my memory;
-* As a user, I'd like to see the result of how well I have done, on submitting my answers to the quiz.
+* As a user, I'd like to see the result of how well I have done, on submitting my answers to the quiz;
-* As a user, I'd like to be able reload a page and try again, to see if i can do any better;
+* As a user, I'd like to be able reload a page and try again, to see if I can do any better;
-* As a user, I'd like to be able to contact the site owners if i think any naswers are incorrect or have other sufggestions/queries.
+* As a user, I'd like to be able to contact the site owners if I think any naswers are incorrect or have other suggestions/queries.

 **Site Owner:**
 * The site owner's main goal is that the user has a great experience and has fun;